Jamie Leigh Jones: Civil lawsuit

 On May 16, 2007, Jones filed a civil lawsuit against the United States of America, KBR and former parent corporation Halliburton, and one of its former employees (one of the firefighters who had allegedly raped her).
 KBR asked the court to compel arbitration based on her employment contract.
 On September 15, 2009, the 5th Circuit Court of Appeals, in a 2–1 decision, ruled that Jones' lawsuit could proceed in court.

 The trial began in the Southern District of Texas on June 14, 2011.
 Jones' attorney argued that KBR had known about widespread sexual harassment but had ignored it because the remedy was too expensive.
 The defense argued that Jones fabricated her story of being drugged and raped because she was embarrassed about the consensual sex and wanted to get out of her year-long contract with KBR three days after she arrived.
 Jones' first attending physician testified that Jones had not suffered damage to her breast implants or chest during the alleged attack.
-KBR's lawyers also brought out that on two prior occasions Jones had reported being raped and that she had taken medication for anxiety, depression, and bipolar disorder.
-Victor Scarano, an independent psychiatrist appointed by the court, concluded that Jones had narcissistic and histrionic personality disorder based on the reports and depositions.

 On July 8, the jury returned a verdict that rejected all of Jones' claims, finding that the sex between Jones and the employee was consensual and therefore no rape had occurred, and that KBR did not defraud her.
 Jones said, "I just thought that the physical evidence would help.
 I guess the fact that my entire life was on display and (his) wasn't made a difference."
 Bolen, a KBR spokeswoman, said, "The outcome of this jury trial as judged by her peers is the same result that the State Department got in 2005; that the Justice Department found in 2008.
 We are deeply gratified that the justice system has worked."

 KBR later filed a motion to recover more than $2 million in attorney fees and court costs.
 In the motion KBR states that Jones' hostile work environment and rape claims were fabricated and frivolous.
 In a subsequent ruling, the court held Jones liable for KBR's court costs of $145,000, but also determined that the case was not frivolous and therefore she was not liable for KBR's attorney fees.